codeflames/cizzors/README.md

 Live Link
 ---------

-The live version of Cizzors can be accessed at [https://cizzors.onrender.com](https://cizzors.onrender.com).
+The live version of Cizzors API can be accessed at [CIZZORS](https://cizzors.onrender.com).

 Running the App Locally using Docker
 ------------------------------------